On the scaling ratios for Siegel disks: Preliminaries

 \subsection{Bounds on the quasiconformal distortion of angles and eccentricities}

-For $0<r<1$, let $\mu(r)$ be the modulus of the unit disk slit along the real axis from $0$ to $r$ - the so called {\it Gr\"otzsch's extremal domain}.
+For $0<r<1$, let $\mu(r)$ be the modulus of the unit disk slit along the real axis from $0$ to $r$ -- the so-called {\it Gr\"otzsch's extremal domain}.
 The modulus function has the following explicit expression (cf \cite{Hertz})

 where $K(r)$ is the complete elliptic integral of the first kind

 and $K'(r)=K\left( \sqrt{1-r^2} \right).$ In particular, the following asymptotic holds as $r \rightarrow 0$ (cf \cite{Hertz})

 and